raulcabello/rancher/pkg/migrations/README.md

 This is just a PoC of migrating "database-style" resources in Rancher.

-`apply.go` contains the high-level `ApplyUnappliedMigrations` function applies migrations that are not recorded as having been applied.
+`apply.go` contains the high-level `ApplyUnappliedMigrations` function which applies migrations that are not recorded as having been applied.

 `list.go` contains the `knownMigrations`,  migrations `Register()` themselves